 - 40% are also struggling with anxiety disorder.

 - 50% are also struggling with a mood disorder.

 - 60% are also struggling with a personality disorder.

 Additionally, of those 60% of people struggling with gambling disorder and a comorbid mental health disorder, 17% have attempted suicide.
 That accounts for nearly 1 in 5 people struggling.
 People struggling with problem gambling are almost 2.5x more likely to attempt suicide then the general population.
 These people need help, and help is available.

-49% of people struggling with
+49% of people struggling with gambling disorder

-of committing suicide.
+have thoughts of committing suicide.

 The Link between Problem Gambling and Suicide